 Curious Questions: Why do the clocks go forward in Spring?

-As we move from Greenwich Mean Time to British Summer Time, Martin Fone ponders the reasons why — and wonders if we'll always continue to change the clocks twice a year.
+As we move from Greenwich Mean Time to British Summer Time, some of your might be wondering: why — and if we'll always continue to change the clocks twice a year.

-The idea of using different time during the summer is actually an ancient one, and Benjamin Franklin was among those.
-But dual system of Greenwich Mean Time (GMT) in the winter and BST in the summer was first mooted by William Willett, in a pamphlet published in 1907, entitled The Waste of Daylight.
-Willett wasn’t a scientist, but a builder — and also, as it happens, great-great grandfather of Coldplay’s singer, Chris Martin, not that he would have known it at the time.
+The idea of using different time during the summer is actually an ancient one, and Founding Father of the US Benjamin Franklin was among those.
+But a dual system of Greenwich Mean Time (GMT) in the winter and BST in the summer was first mooted by William Willett, in a pamphlet published in 1907, entitled The Waste of Daylight.
+Willett wasn’t a scientist, but a builder — and also, as it happens, great-great grandfather of Coldplay’s frontman, Chris Martin.

 He was also a keen golfer, and it was this that prompted his idea: he resented the fact that the early onset of dusk curtailed his game.
 He was successful in lobbying Liberal MP Robert Pearce to introduce the Daylight Saving Bill in 1908.
 The bill, though, was rejected by the House of Commons and Willett, who died of influenza in 1915, was to miss out on seeing his dream come true by one year.

-If we were to make that choice, we'd actually be joining the majority of the world's population.
-China and India don't use it, and in the rest of Asia, Africa and South America DST has been abandoned almost everywhere, barring a few outliers such as Paraguay and Syria.
+If the EU — and Britain — were to finally come to a decision, we'd actually be joining the majority of the world's population.
+China and India don't use it, and in the rest of Asia, Africa and South America Daylight Saving Time (DST) has been abandoned almost everywhere, barring a few outliers such as Paraguay and Syria.
 We in Europe tend to think of daylight savings time it as universal, but it couldn't be further from the truth.

 Sign up for the Country Life Newsletter